moopenmogov/documents/README.md

 - **Notifications**: a lightweight bell + modal in the web, with events mirrored to the add‑in
 - **Compile**: generate a contract packet by compiling with exhibits
 - **Templates**: view existing templates and check-out / modify them
- - **Dad‑mode**: if something fails, we give you a friendly message instead of a cryptic stack trace.
-(We still keep the trace—behind the fridge.)

 ---